-This card is a depiction of horror, fear, and turmoil.
-If we were able to untangle our thoughts enough to calmly assess the situation, it might not seem quite as terrible.
+This card is a depiction of visceral horror, fear, and turmoil.
+If you were able to untangle your thoughts enough to calmly assess the situation, it might not seem quite as terrible.
 But as it is, everything is a jumbled, monochrome mess.

-When we get carried away in our own painful thoughts, we often feel like things are an out of control disaster.
-We assume that our perceived anguish is the reality of the situation.
-Although it is an undeniable fact that ugliness is part of life, it is good to consider how we amplify that ugliness by closing ourselves in our own mental caves.
+When you get carried away in anxious thoughts, you may start to believe that everything is an out of control disaster.
+You assume that your perceived anguish is the reality of the situation.
+Although it is an undeniable fact that ugliness is part of life, it is necessary to discern how you might amplify that ugliness by closing yourself in your mental cave.

 Step back, calm down, and look at the big picture.
 Treat yourself with kindness and know trust that you’re doing the best you can.
 Remind yourself that this too shall pass.